snudatalab/Auto-MPFT/README.md

   author    = {Yong-chan Park and
                Jun-Gi Jang and
                U Kang},
-  booktitle = {Proceedings of the 27th ACM SIGKDD Conference on Knowledge Discovery \& Data Mining}, pages     = {1309--1318}, year      = {2021}
+  booktitle = {Proceedings of the 27th ACM SIGKDD Conference on Knowledge Discovery and Data Mining}, pages     = {1309--1318}, year      = {2021}
 }